 While in college, Johnson worked part time as an Apple representative to pay for personal expenses.
 He found that he enjoyed computers and technology.
 And he found that he was good at business.
 He received a promotion from a giant computer distributor, Merisel, to oversee Merisel’s Apple’s distribution channel.

 Johnson’s career took off.
 He had to choose between pursuing vocational ministry and business.
 He chose business, but continued to attend graduate courses to develop his faith.
+If you’re starting up a business, make sure you take a look at these facebook stats before planning your marketing strategy.

 Founded First Company

 After three years at Merisel, Johnson joined a start-up company, Tut Systems.
 After a year at Tut, he founded his first company, InterQuest in late 1997.
 InterQuest was an Internet service provider (ISP).
 InterQuest became Tut’s largest customer.
 Within three years, he had his first successful exit, by selling InterQuest to Darwin Networks.
+Starting your first business is always the most difficult because of the endless new skills you must learn.
+The likes of devising marketing strategy all of a sudden become something you need to be an expert in.
+Luckily there is guidance on strategies like ringless voicemail outbound marketing online.
+This may help you find out how ringless voicemail works.

 Johnson took a year off to travel the world.
 During that year of travel, he notes he “developed both emotionally and spiritually.”
 Upon his return to the Bay Area, he joined Global IP Solutions as an early employee as the VP of Marketing and Business Development.
 Global Solutions was sold to Google several years later.
 On the advice that he should get big company experience, Johnson joined Dolby as an “entrepreneur executive” to build a new business for them.
 Johnson remarks,